Rally In The Spectacular Surroundings Of Coffs Coast

 Gumgali Track & Korora Lookout, Orara East State Forest

-sound bar.
-The viewing deck offers panoramic views over ocean and north up the coastline whilst church pew seating under a towering eucalyptus offers peace and tranquillity.
-Gumgali Track can be found in Orara East State Forest, on the Scenic Drive up to Sealy Lookout just north of Coffs Harbour, start the walk at Korora Lookout carpark.
+Korora lookout is a special place.
+Gumgali Track, developed in collaboration with Gumbaynggirr Elders, tells the story of Gumgali, the black goanna who burrowed through the escarpment beneath the lookout to emerge in the sea.
+A series of sculptures and mural art finishes at the lookout where visitors can then listen to the story of Gumgali spoken in the Gumbaynggirr language at the Korora lookout sound bar.
+The viewing deck offers panoramic views over the ocean and north up the coastline, whilst church pew seating under a towering eucalyptus offers peace and tranquillity.
+Gumgali Track can be found in Orara East State Forest, on the Scenic Drive up to Sealy Lookout just north of Coffs Harbour.
+Start the walk at Korora lookout carpark.
 When you’ve finished enjoying Korora Lookout, don’t forget to drive 500 metres up the road to Sealy Lookout and the famous Forest Sky Pier.